AandersonL/aandersonl.github.io/_posts/2020-04-30-bipartite-graph-for-threats.markdown

 images_prefix: /assets/images/bipartite_graph/
 ---

-One of the greatest problems in mapping threats today, is detect from where it's coming all kinds of threats, if is from the same group, same person or even the same governament.
+One of the greatest problems in mapping threats today, is detect from where it's came, if is from the same group, same person or even from the same governament.

 In order to group everything up and make things more clear, we can use a lot of data structures for that, a good one, and very famous is a Graph, a Biptartite Graph more exactly.